hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

-* MatchStatePublisher
-    - Send state to Redis using RemoteQueue

 * Subscribe to matchRunner.getOnMessage() to send luchadorRunner messages
     - clone MatchEventPublisher
     - Fix unit tests related to onMessage from LuchadorRunner